 - Reimbursement is for cost of tuition only.
 Payment is not provided for books, registration fees or other charges.

 - Employees must receive a grade of C or better, satisfactory or pass, and/or certificate of completion.

-- Employees will be notified through an email once checks are ready for pick up.
+- Employees will be notified through an email once checks are ready to be picked up.

 (A) Accrediting Agencies